 - Georgia: Eligible residents have until Feb 15, 2024, to make quarterly estimated income. tax payments due on Sept.
 15, 2023, and Jan 16, 2024.

 - New York: Eligible residents in New York have until May 15 to make estimated payments for the fourth quarter of 2022 and the first quarter of 2023 (normally due April 18).

-For example, if you had a quarterly estimated tax payment due on Jan.
+For instance, if you had a quarterly estimated tax payment due on Jan.
 17 this year, you could skip that payment and instead include it with your tax return when you file on or before the extended deadline in your state.